-During September, key stakeholder group meetings were planned to engage and solicit input specific to the Learning Continuity and Attendance Plan (LCAP) draft.
-Engagement of stakeholders includes a presentation of the plan draft and input to inform the plan at the following meetings:
+During September, key stakeholder group meetings are planned to engage and solicit input specific to the Learning Continuity and Attendance Plan (LCAP) draft.
+Engagement of stakeholders will include a presentation of the plan draft and input to inform the plan at the following meetings:

-- LCAP DAC (District Advisory Committee) meeting September 11, 2020 - ELAC site meetings: September 11 and 14, 2020 - Public Hearing meeting: September 15, 2020
+- LCAP DAC (District Advisory Committee) meeting September 11, 2020 - ELAC site meetings: September 11 and 14, 2020 - DELAC meeting: September 16,2020 - Public Hearing meeting: September 15, 2020

-To solicit broad input, a draft of the district's Learning Continuity and Attendance Plan was posted on the district's website with an accompanying input form inviting feedback across all stakeholder groups.
+To solicit broad input, a draft of the district's Learning Continuity and Attendance Plan was posted on the district's website with an accompanying survey to invite input across all stakeholder groups.
 Following the receipt of input, final refinement of the plan will ensue and lead toward the final approval at the board meeting scheduled on September 22, 2020.
-Student input was gathered in a survey administered to our middle school students from May 11th-June 19th.